 Friends and fashionistas, thank you for stopping by for a fresh dose of fall style today!
 If there are looks that you’d like to see more of, be sure to frequent my FASHION section as I’ll be sharing additional details here at JustineCelina in individual outfit posts and various other series!

-If all goes as planned, I’ll have another 6 outfit Autumn / Winter 2019 Lookbook publishing before month end, with an emphasis on outfits for cooler weather and snowy conditions .
-In December, I’m planning a special edition 6 outfit Holiday 2019 Lookbook as well!
+Craving more sartorial inspiration?
+I’ll have another 6 outfit Autumn / Winter 2019 Lookbook publishing before year end, with an emphasis on outfits for cooler weather and snowy conditions.
 But in the meantime, if you’re looking for even more sartorial inspiration, you can also follow along with my JustineCelina Fashion board on Pinterest, or the Fall Lookbook board I created to showcase my favourite looks this season.
 And for a sneak peek at what I’m wearing before it hits the blog, as well as some exclusive style content you won’t see here, come join me over on Instagram for daily posts and BTS / day-to-day life on Stories!

 Disclaimer: This post is not sponsored, and contains my genuine thoughts, ideas and recommendations.
 JustineCelina uses affiliate and referral links, which allow me to receive a small commission when you make a purchase through one of my links.
 Thank you for supporting the brands and businesses that support JustineCelina!